Suspicious activity reports: Seeking 'consent'

 - Override the private law rights of any person who may be entitled to the property specified in the disclosure.

-The NCA has now updated its guidance on requesting what is now termed a ‘defence’ under POCA and TACT.
-The term ‘consent’ will still though be used in the formal grant or refusal letters.
+The National Crime Agency’s guidance on requesting what is now termed a ‘defence’ under POCA and TACT notes that the term ‘consent’ will still be used in the formal grant or refusal letters.
 The guidance also answers some common questions around consent process including case closure.
 It is available at the publications section of www.nationalcrimeagency.gov.uk.